jenskutilek/sudo-font/sources/README.md

 Any design changes should be done in the design source in the `../sources-design` directory.
 Please refer to the [README](../sources-design/README.md) there for how to update the production sources.

 You can either export the fonts directly from Glyphs, or using the Google Fonts build chain with `gftools`.
+To use the Googl Fonts build chain, run `make build-gf` in the main directory.

 ## Exporting Directly From Glyphs